leodev12345/GitPi/README.md

 I would also not recommend using this if your server is open to the internet, I don't know how secure this app is but I'm guessing that it's not, but if you are just using it on your private home network than it's fine.

+Also im not certain on how many devices can access the server at once since I intended it to only be used by me on my home network.

+Overall this is a very simple app i just made for fun so if you are looking for more features or for more security than you should just use something like gitea or something similar.

-If you need a more advanced web ui for your git server than use something like gitea or something similar, or if you want to add more feaures you can fork this repository and do whatever you want with it.
+If you want to add more feaures or to improve this project or to just use the code for your own project you can fork/clone this repository and do whatever you want with it.

 ## Credits
 I modified the Git logo that is created by [Jason Long](https://twitter.com/jasonlong) and licensed under the [Creative Commons Attribution 3.0 Unported License](https://creativecommons.org/licenses/by/3.0/) to create the icon for the app, it's downloaded from [https://git-scm.com/downloads/logos](https://git-scm.com/downloads/logos)